WhimsyGiga/Samsung-S20-ultra-exynos-nethunter-kernel/README.md

 # Current working functions

-* Internal and External bluetooth works |AIRPLANE MODE HAS TO BE ON|.
+* Internal and External bluetooth works |AIRPLANE MODE HAS TO BE ON|
 * External wifi adapter is functional "Only tested rtl8812au"
-* Usb arsenal is not working properly yet.
+* Usb arsenal is not working properly yet